ldav1s/vss2svn/README.md

 It'll be hard to say exactly _which_ attribute will be applied since they are the same file.
 This should not be a problem most of the time.

+# TODO

+* Fix `--resume`, it's probably broken
+* When a window of commits is scheduled, the _entire_ window is scheduled.
+Now that the window slides, only the _new_ commits need to be scheduled.
+* Add progess indicators for non-verbose/debug runs.